Why Digital Equity Matters NOW!

 Patricia J. Brown, known as “MsEdtechie,” is an equity-minded, innovative educator with a passionate commitment to student growth and the learning experience through effective technology integration.
 Brown is a technology specialist in St. Louis, Missouri, and the owner of MsEdtechie Consultants LLC.
 She’s also a member of the ISTE Board of Directors and the Smithsonian Institution STEM Advisory Committee.
 As a 19-year veteran educator, she helps break down traditional classroom walls by creating a culture that fosters the 4 C’s and authentic learning.
 She’s passionate about closing the digital equity divide through access and opportunity, and sharing practical techniques to create meaningful technology interactions and make global connections.
 Among her many accolades, she was selected as a National School Board Association’s 20 to Watch in EdTech, an Apple Distinguished Educator, Google for Education Certified Innovator & Trainer, a PBS LearningMedia Digital Innovator for Missouri, and, in 2006, she was honored as Teacher of The Year for the St. Louis Public Schools.
 She has served on the advisory panel for ISTE’s member magazine, Empowered Learner, and currently serves as an ISTE Digital Equity PLN co-chair, and a Code.org facilitator.
 Her work has been featured in several edtech publications, including Tech & Learning Magazine, Scholastic Administrator Magazine, Edtech Magazine and Entrsekt, and she has been a monthly columnist for many other magazines and journals.
 Brown is a keynote speaker and presenter, and was a featured TED Masterclass speaker at the ISTE 18.

 Keri Hennessy-Wilson is a Technology Coach who supports teachers to authentically integrate digital tools within their instruction.
 She brings 20 years of educational experience that includes several innovative ideas in her district that have become school and district practices such as the afterschool program STEAM Academy.
 She has secured collaborations, locally and globally, that has expanded opportunities for students and teachers in her district.
-Keri is certified Google Level 1, 2, and Raspberry Pi.
+Keri is certified Google Level 1, 2, Raspberry Pi and a Seesaw Ambassador.
 She holds a Master's degrees in Educational Technology, Administration & Leadership and recently has been granted a new position as EdTech Innovation Coach.

 Carla Jefferson is an instructional technology coordinator for the Darlington County School District in South Carolina.
 A 22-year veteran educator, Jefferson has been a classroom teacher, curriculum facilitator and school- and district-level administrator.
 Her passion for technology and teaching has led her on a journey to assist her district in making a digital transformation.
 Jefferson works with administrators, teachers and classified staff on effectively integrating technology into their learning spaces.
 Jefferson and colleague Rhett Hughes co-host the #dcsdtransforms podcast where they spotlight innovative work in their district and share new and creative ways to effectively integrate technology into the classroom.
 She is an Apple Distinguished Educator, Certified Apple Learning Specialist, Google Certified Educator/Trainer/Innovator, Google CS First facilitator, Remind Connected Educator and a member of the Remind Advisory Board.
 Jefferson has been recognized as a 2010-2011 Darlington County School District Honor Roll Teacher and as the 2016 Lead PBS LearningMedia Digital Innovator for South Carolina.
 She currently serves as a member of the South Carolina ASCD board, is the chair for the South Carolina Association of School Administrators (SCASA) Instructional Technology Roundtable and is a member of the ISTE Digital Equity PLN.
 Jefferson is passionate about digital equity and helping people understand that it’s the blend of equity through access and opportunity that will change the game in our learning spaces.